Promoting health, safety and wellbeing in workplaces

 - supporting and encouraging healthy lifestyles – the healthy choice is the easy choice.

 The Healthy Workplaces Coordinator at Community and Public Health supports interested workplaces through a process for promoting health on-site, and also provides WorkWell accreditation.
+This role is funded by the South Canterbury District Health Board.

 The benefits of WorkWell for your workplace